Teen Autism » Health & Safety

 Deep breath.
 As I have mentioned before, I don’t think thimerosol-laden vaccines are the sole cause of autism.
 I do, however, believe that they are (were – if we trust the labeling of thimerosol-free vaccines) a contributing factor to the presence of autism.
 A notable contributing factor, in some cases.

 Nigel’s last “booster” vaccinations were seven years ago.
 In 2001, I don’t think I had heard of thimerosol.
-I think at that point, thimerosol had not been isolated as the culprit.
+I think at that point, thimerosol had not been isolated as a possible culprit.
 There were groups of so-called fanatical parents who supposedly believed that the vaccines themselves caused autism.
 And I didn’t think that the vaccines themselves were to blame.
 So I agreed to the three boosters (did I have a choice, school district?) and unwittingly injected my son with more mercury.

 And now that the thimerosol-laced vaccines are no longer being produced, I should feel fine about continuing to inoculate my son, right?
 On paper, I do feel okay.
 But something nags at me.
 Something makes me feel like I should avoid the vaccines.
 It’s just a little feeling.
 I wish I didn’t feel it, because I think at this point it’s irrational.
 It’s this “here we go again” feeling, a deja vu feeling, an I-know-better-now feeling.
 And I will shelve it, because I believe it when they tell me that thimerosol is no longer being used in children’s vaccines.
 Maybe I just want to believe it.
 But I sure as hell hope it’s the truth.
 It’s the least we deserve.